Tender poached pears combine with crunchy praline and smooth caramel sauce - the tiny macarons are a beautiful touch.

 In a large mixing bowl, whisk the egg whites until doubled in volume using electric beaters.
 Add the caster sugar and continue whisking until the mixture is stiff and glossy.

-Gently fold in the dry ingredients and the freshly grated lemon zest.
-Carefully spoon the mixture into a piping bag fitted with a fine, plain nozzle (no more than 5mm in diameter).
+Gently fold in the dry ingredients and carefully spoon the mixture into a piping bag fitted with a fine, plain nozzle.

-Pipe small balls of the mixture (the size of a penny) onto the baking trays, leaving room for the air to circulate around them during cooking.
-Bake for five minutes then leave to cool on the trays.
+Pipe small balls of the mixture (the size of a 10p coin) onto the baking trays, leaving room for the air to circulate around them during cooking.
+Set aside for 20-30 minutes to form a skin on top.

 For the chocolate sauce, place five teaspoons of water in a pan with the sugar and cardamom seeds.
 Stir over a medium heat until the sugar dissolves then bring to a simmer for two minutes.